 Behavioral Training in Dogs in Grand Rapids

 Is your dog chewing things?
 Peeing indoors?
 Does your dog reactively bark and have a hard time calming down?
 If you said yes to any of these questions, your dog needs behavior training, and Dog Training Elite West Michigan is here to help.
-Request a free in–home evaluation and get started today!
+Request a free in–home assessment and get started today!

 The professionals at Dog Training Elite have years of experience with correcting unwanted behaviors in dogs and are well–equipped to handle any problems your dog might be causing at home.
 We can address and correct things like: